Terry Pearson (immunologist): Career

-Pearson pursued postdoctoral work at the MRC Laboratory of Molecular Biology in Cambridge, England where he worked for 3 years with future Nobel Prize laureate Sydney Brenner and Dr. Edwin Lennox, who was one of the founders of the Salk Institute for Biological Studies, on the immunology and genetics of chemically-induced tumours.
+Pearson pursued postdoctoral work at the MRC Laboratory of Molecular Biology in Cambridge, England where he worked for 3 years with future Nobel Prize laureate Sydney Brenner and Dr. Edwin Lennox, who was one of the founders of the Salk Institute for Biological Studies, on the immunology and genetics of chemically induced tumours.
 Pearson's research led to a collaboration with a fellow postdoc, Georges Kohler, and supervisor César Milstein to develop monoclonal antibodies specific for cell surface antigens.
 He developed the first commercial monoclonal antibody, which was an antibody specific for immunoglobulin D (IgD).
 The hybridoma technology was not patented by the British Government as it was deemed to have no obvious application and the anti-IgD hybridoma was thus traded to an antibody company in exchange for four bottles of fetal calf serum.
-As of 2017, the monoclonal antibody industry was estimated to be worth over $131 billion USD.
+As of 2017, the monoclonal antibody industry was estimated to be worth over US$131 billion.

 In 1984, Kohler and Milstein were awarded the Nobel Prize in Physiology or Medicine for developing monoclonal antibody technology.

 In 1977, Pearson was recruited by the International Laboratory for Research on Animal Diseases (ILRAD) in Nairobi, Kenya, as part of a global effort to apply new technologies to neglected tropical diseases.
 Pearson brought monoclonal antibody technology to Africa.
 His research initiated in Kenya continued for more than forty years and focused on understanding antigenic variation and immune responses to the extracellular African trypanosomes that cause trypanosomiasis and Theileria parva, the intracellular parasites that cause East Coast fever.

 In 1979, he returned to British Columbia as an assistant professor in the Department of Biochemistry and Microbiology at the University of Victoria, later becoming full professor.
 His research in Victoria continued to focus on tropical diseases, mainly on characterization of molecules of the life cycle stages of African trypanosomes that reside in the tsetse fly.
 Pearson is a dedicated mentor to dozens of students and is famous for saying, “no problem in science is trivial.”
 In 2015, Pearson retired from the University of Victoria and is now Professor Emeritus.
-Throughout his career he was involved as a director and advisor for several organizations including: Director, Science Council of British Columbia 1980-1986; Trustee, and Director, Terry Fox Medical Research Foundation, Vancouver B.C., 1983-1991; Faculty of the Canadian National Reference Service for Parasitology, McGill University, Montreal, Quebec, 1984-1999 and Member of the Board of Trustees and Executive Committee, The Biomedical Research Centre, UBC, Vancouver, B.C.
-1986-1991.
+Throughout his career he was involved as a director and advisor for several organizations including: Director, Science Council of British Columbia 1980-1986; Trustee, and Director, Terry Fox Medical Research Foundation, Vancouver B.C., 1983–1991; Faculty of the Canadian National Reference Service for Parasitology, McGill University, Montreal, Quebec, 1984-1999 and Member of the board of trustees and executive committee, The Biomedical Research Centre, UBC, Vancouver, B.C.
+1986–1991.